phanumat/Documentation/getting-started/groovy-basics.rst

         println it
     }

-There's much more to know about closures if you're curious, but if you understand the above concepts you will know enough to use them in your SmartThings development.
+There's much more to know about closures if you're curious, but if you understand the above concepts you will know enough to use them in your PEA HiVE development.

 ----